About the Author

 There are many words and phrases connected with autism that we hear a lot — like anxiety, executive functioning, bullying, passions, social communication, and sensory sensitivities.
 But I think there is one word that underpins many areas, but is often ignored.
 That word is frustration.

 The definition of frustration is “the feeling of being upset or annoyed, especially because of inability to change or achieve something.”
-Over the past 25 years, I have seen this emotion become a common thread when individuals with an Asperger/autism profiles feel they are unable to change a circumstance or achieve a goal (whether that is actually true or not.)
+Over the past 25 years, I have seen this emotion become a common thread when Autistic individuals feel they are unable to change a circumstance or achieve a goal (whether that is actually true or not.)
 The root causes are many and vary depending on a person’s traits and lived experience, but here are some of the main reasons why I often see frustration accumulate:

 - Delayed, inaccurate, or unacknowledged diagnosis.
 This can often be the first frustration that is the core of all of the other frustrations.
 Before a person’s neurological differences are recognized or understood, many things just don’t make sense.
 Why are certain tasks harder?
 Why are things confusing?
 Why do things seem easier for others?
 Even after a diagnosis is realized, frustration can continue if people you come in contact with dismiss or minimize it.